-Maine Will Add Self Storage Provider
+Maine Will Add Self Storage Provider License Class for Display

-Starting from March 24, 2023, Maine will add a Self Storage Provider/Self Storage license to the PDB for display purposes only.
+Effective March 24, 2023, Maine will add a Self Storage Provider/Self Storage license to the PDB for display purposes only.

-Main to Add Limited – Home State
+Maine to Add Limited – Home State Line of Authority

 Maine Updates Requirements for Self-Service Storage Agents